aliyun/alibabacloud-resourcify-cli/README.md

 The ECS instance types of worker nodes
 ?
 The ECS instance type
 element element
 ?
-Continue to configure worker-instance-types <Yes>
+Whether to continue to configure worker-instance-types Yes ?
+The ECS instance type element element2
 ?
-The ECS instance type
-element element2
-?
-Continue to configure worker-instance-types <No>
+Whether to continue to configure worker-instance-types No

 ```

 # License